 What Causes Age-Related Hearing Loss?

-Age-related hearing loss, or Presbycusis, occurs due to damage to the cochlea.
-The cochlea are sensitive hair cells found inside the ear, in the spiral, coiled tube section in the inner ear.
-Sometimes, these hair cells can die altogether, causing significant hearing loss.
-You may have heard this type of hearing loss also named sensorineural hearing loss.
-This term simply refers to hearing loss caused as the result of damage in the inner ear.
+Age-related hearing loss occurs due to damage to the cochlea.
+The cochlea is made up of sensitive hair cells found inside the spiral, coiled tube section of the inner ear.
+When these hair cells die, one experiences hearing loss.
+This type of hearing loss is called "sensorineural hearing loss," which simply indicates hearing loss caused as the result of damage in the inner ear.

 What Are the Effects of Age-related Hearing Loss?

 As your hearing deteriorates with age, high-frequency sounds are likely to cause the most difficulty.
 High-frequency sounds refer to high-pitched voices such as those of some females and children.

 You may also start to finding it difficult to hear the consonants in words.
 Listening to a conversation, or understanding the details of what someone is saying, is also likely to cause you a lot of difficulty as you age.